Risk control strategies: Transferal

-This strategy according to Stalling & Brown is the "sharing of responsible for the risk with a third party.
-This is typically achieved by taking out insurance against the risk occurring, by entering into a contract with another organization, or by using partnership or joint venture structures to share the risk and cost should the threat eventuate.
+This strategy according to Stallings & Brown is the "Sharing responsibility for the risk with a third party.
+This is typically achieved by taking out insurance against the risk occurring, by entering into a contract with another organization, or by using partnership or joint venture structures to share the risks and costs should the threat eventuate."
 The act of purchasing insurance is an example of risk transferral.

 Mitigation

 The mitigation strategy attempts to reduce the damage of a vulnerability by employing measures to limit a successful attack.
 According to Hill (2012), "this can be done by fixing a flaw that creates an exposure to risk or by putting compensatory controls in place that either reduce the likelihood of the weakness actually causing damage or reduce the impact if the risk that is associated with the flaw actually materialized.

 Acceptance

 This strategy accepts the identified risk and deploys no defense strategy.
 A reason for using an acceptance strategy is that the cost associated with deploying safeguards outweighs the damage of a successful attack or compromise.